humblebeeai/Learn_Prompting/src/pages/about-collaboration.md

 This localized edition of [Learn Prompting](https://learnprompting.org) is brought to you by a collaboration between **Learn Prompting** and **[HumblebeeAI](https://humblebee.ai)**.

 ## Mission
-Our mission is to democratize access to high-quality AI education for **Uzbek** and **Russian** speaking communities.
+Our mission is to democratize access to high-quality AI education for **Uzbek** speaking communities.
 By translating and adapting the world's most comprehensive prompt engineering course, we aim to empower developers, researchers, and enthusiasts in Central Asia and beyond.

 ## Attribution
 - **Original Content**: Created by [Sander Schulhoff](https://github.com/trigaten) and the open-source Learn Prompting community.